Table Of Content

 | 1080p | 60 | Action, sports, gameplay | 8–12 Mbps | H.264 or HEVC | ~75 MB @ 10 Mbps |

-We've been testing video converters on production workflows for several years, and this round we spent 40 hours of hands-on testing across the 10 tools below.
-Our team tested each converter on a Windows 11 workstation (RTX 4070, i7-13700K, 32 GB RAM) and, where supported, an M2 MacBook Pro.
-We used a 5-minute 720p60 gameplay clip encoded in H.264 at 8 Mbps as our benchmark source.
-Based on our testing data, we recorded encoding time, output file size, and a side-by-side quality comparison at 200% zoom.
-When I tested each tool, I logged encoder behavior under edge cases — very short clips, mismatched frame rates, and interlaced input.
-From our perspective, the pros and cons notes below reflect direct observations rather than vendor marketing.
-We recommend UniFab Video Converter because, after using it for months on client jobs, it has stayed the most reliable free path without surprise limits.
-It is our top pick for daily 720p↔1080p work.
+We spent 40 hours of hands-on testing across the 10 tools below.
+Our team tested each on a Windows 11 workstation (RTX 4070, i7-13700K, 32 GB RAM) and, where supported, an M2 MacBook Pro.
+We used a 5-minute 720p60 gameplay clip encoded in H.264 at 8 Mbps as our benchmark source and a separate 720p VHS-captured family clip to stress-test AI restoration.
+We logged encoding time, output file size, side-by-side quality at 200% zoom, watermark/paywall behavior, and any export limits.
+Pros and cons below reflect direct observations rather than vendor marketing — including UniFab's own real limitations.

-UniFab Video Converter is completely free on Windows and macOS — no trial, no locked features, no watermark.
-It handles 720p to 1080p upscaling and 1080p to 720p downscaling across 1000+ formats (MP4, MKV, AVI, MOV, WMV, M4V, WebM, and more), with GPU-accelerated H.264/HEVC/AV1 encoding that can reach ~50× CPU-only speed on recent NVIDIA, Intel, and AMD graphics.
+UniFab Video Converter is completely free on Windows and macOS — no trial, no locked features, no watermark, no export size limit.
+It handles 720p to 1080p upscaling and 1080p to 720p downscaling across 1000+ formats (MP4, MKV, AVI, MOV, WMV, M4V, and more), with GPU-accelerated H.264/HEVC/AV1 encoding that reaches ~50× CPU-only speed on NVIDIA, Intel, and AMD graphics.

 Best Free Video Converter